 IV.
-Franchisee's Benefits and a manufacture of the second se
+Franchisee's Benefits

-A. At inception, the franchisor should provide a trademark or service mark that is nationally known.
+Α. At inception, the franchisor should provide a trademark or service mark that is nationally known.
 The purpose is to provide an attractive reputation that is recognized by the consumers with whom the franchisees will deal.
-In an ideal situation, the franchisee's success lies in complying with the standards formulated by the franchisor, both as to quality and as to uniformity.
+In an ideal situation, the franchisee's success lies in complying with the standards formulated C. S. A. Asa by the franchisor, both as to quality and as to uniformity.
 This emphasis is meant to facilitate the obtaining and maintenance of the nationally-known goodwill for the products or services.
 While fulfilling these obligations to the customer, the franchisee benefits by the guidance provided by the franchisor in the form of business standards.
 The franchisee should obtain internal benefits from a standardized management system and methods of internal control, including marketing and inventory controls and standardized bookkeeping.
-The franchisee will benefit externally from producing better results in its individual operations, while increasing customer acceptance throughout the system.13
+The franchisee will benefit externally from producing better results in its individual operations, while increasing customer acceptance throughout the system.13 Β.

-Franchisor can also provide expert guidance in capital matters like site selection. design and engineering of the facility, layout, choice and sources for equipment, furnishings, supplies and even general contractor services.
+Franchisor can also provide expert guidance in capital matters like site selection, design and engineering of the facility, layout, choice and sources for equipment, furnishings, supplies and even general contractor services.
 Where facilities are to be leased or purchased, the franchisor may provide expert advice, negotiating talent, or financial assistance through a pledge of credit.
 In the operation of the enterprise, the franchisor should provide a proven system of operations through training, a Manual of Operations, supervision, research, bulletins and refresher courses.
 There may be extensive benefits obtainable through bulk purchasing, buying techniques, or sources of supply.
-Where the franchisor is a manufacturer, the franchise family can provide a variety of cost-savings that can be WARE CONTRACT passed down the line.
+Where the franchisor is a manufacturer, the franchise family can provide a variety of cost-savings that can be passed down the line.
 All of this may be enhanced by the constant availability of the franchisor's highly-trained team of experts.
 These advantages are what franchisees usually seek.
 They are what franchisors impliedly offer.
-Underlying the franchisor's promise and the franchisee's goal is the offering of a business in which the franchisee will have a reasonable opportunity to succeed in developing a business of her own.14 the franchisor has worked out a functional system for merchandising his product or services, and that the system can work for the mutual benefit of both parties.
-In order for that to really happen, the franchisor must try to assemble all of the expertise that may be required in the particular business in which he proposes to engage.
-Unfortunately, many franchisors think of their prime business as being that of the sale of franchises, rather than the operation of the franchise that may be purchased by the franchisee.
-For this reason, a franchisee must engage not only an attorney to draw up a set of documents, but also and primarily a business team to gather all the expertise in the creation of the entity from which the franchise will operate.
-From sources of supply to advertising, to orders, payments, credits, discounts, the franchisee must look to the franchisor for total guidance in every material aspect of the franchise relationship.15
+Underlying the franchisor's promise and the franchise's goal is the offering of a business in which the franchisee will have a reasonable opportunity to succeed in developing a business of her own.14